emanuel-persequor/git-timeline/README.md

 Get started
 --
 The following steps should get you started:
-1. Clone your repository (clean and preferably as a bare clone):
+1. Clone your repository (clean and as a mirror):

-        git clone git@hostname:some/repo --bare
+        git clone git@hostname:some/repo --mirror some-repo-mirror
+        # Or update (by fetching everything from remote, WARNING: Will overwrite the clone completely)
+        cd some-repo-mirror
+        git remote update

 2. Configure this project to point at the repository clone